junxian428/HTB_Certified_Junior_Cybersecurity_Associate/7. Introduction to Windows Command Line/14. Working with Files and Directories - PowerShell/README.md

 Windows ( NTFS, in general ) allows us to set permissions on a parent directory and have those permissions populate each file and folder located within that directory.
 This saves us a ton of time compared to manually setting the permissions on each object contained within.
 This inheritance can be disabled as necessary for specific files, folders, and sub-folders.
 If done, we will have to set the permissions we want on the affected files manually.
 Working with permissions can be a complex task and a bit much to do just from the CLI, so we will leave playing with permissions to the Windows Fundamentals Module.

 Working with Files and Directories is straightforward, even if sometimes a bit tedious.
 Moving forward, we will add another layer to our CLI foundation and look at how we can find and filter content within files on the host.

+What Cmdlet has an alias of "cat" ?

+Get-Content

+- 0 What Cmdlet can we use to create new files and folders?

+  New-Item

+- 0 Using the skills discussed in this section, practice creating, editing, and removing files and directories on the target host provided.
+Type COMPLETE as the answer below when you are ready to move on.

+COMPLETE